-Author, Radio Personality, and Self-help specialist Dr. Raeleen D’Agostino Mautner advocates preserving Italian lifestyle traditions as the road to physical and emotional well-being.
-She is an internationally acclaimed author, speaker, behaviorist, and stress-reduction interventionist at Yale University.
-Raeleen is the producer and host of “The Art of Living Well” radio show on WNHU 88.7FM (or stream in live www.wnhu.net) every Monday at 7AM; referred to by the New Haven Register as a show “that can change your life”.
+Award-winning Author, Columnist, Radio Personality, and Self-help specialist Dr. Raeleen D’Agostino Mautner advocates preserving Italian lifestyle traditions as the road to physical and emotional well-being.
+She is an internationally acclaimed writer, speaker, behaviorist, and former stress-reduction interventionist at Yale University.

-Mautner holds a PhD in Educational/Cognitive Psychology, and for over 25 years she lectured as a psychology professor for some of Connecticut’s finest higher education institutions, including Quinnipiac University, The University of New Haven, and Southern CT State University, before leaving academia to pursue her writing, speaking and workshop & consulting practice.
+Mautner holds a PhD in Educational/Cognitive Psychology, and her doctoral research was a cross-cultural study comparing Italy and the US on body image and other factors.
+For over 25 years she lectured as a psychology professor for some of Connecticut’s finest higher education institutions, including Quinnipiac University, The University of New Haven, and Southern CT State University, before leaving academia to pursue her writing and public speaking practice.
 She is author of “Living la Dolce Vita: Bring the Passion, Laughter, and Serenity of Italy into Your Daily Life (Sourcebooks).
 Dolce Vita has been translated into several languages and read by people throughout the world.
 Mautner has also written articles for Psychology Today, The Chicago Tribune, eDiets.com, Quirks Market Research, Fra Noi, and Italian America.
 Her work has been cited in Family Circle Magazine, First for Women, Seventeen, and Weight Watchers.
 She has appeared on national radio and TV, and has given presentations in the US And Italy.

 Here are just some of the comments Dr. Mautner has received about her work: